 A. There will be an increase in impervious cover.
 Detention treat water quality will be met.
 We have to detain to existing condition, will be done at site plan extension watershed review process to assure no adverse impact to the stream.

-Q. Rationale to change neighborhood plan?
+Q. What is your rationale to change neighborhood plan?